-- ► Complete the Benchmark Gas Boiler Commissioning Checklist. - ► Set up the appliance controls and show the customer how to operate all the control unit/s for central heating operation. - Also show where in the appliance/controls documentation where this information can be found. - ► Where applicable, instruct the customer on: - the need to occasionally re-pressurise the appliance and the pressure expected on the pressure menu. - location of the keyless filling link and system pressure menu. - the use of the keyless filling link and how to re-pressurise the system. - how to set the TRVs. - how to reset the appliance. - Show the customer where the serial number/appliance information is located, they will need this information if they call in with a problem (Benchmark Commissioning checklist on page 75 contains all relevant appliance information). - Give the customer details of how to contact the installer/ gas emergency numbers. - ► Show the customer how to safely isolate the appliance. - Advise the customer where they can find information on the Worcester, Bosch Group website, www.worcester-bosch.co.uk. - Advise the customer that outside temperatures will affect the output of the appliance, especially the DHW. - Ensure that all documentation, is left with the appliance or homeowner. - Appliance documentation. - Controls documentation. - Any other equipment documentation that is connected to the appliance or system. - ► Appliance not in use - If the appliance is not going to be used immediately and may be exposed to freezing conditions, advise the customer of the precautions necessary to prevent damage to the appliance, system and building. - If the appliance is unused and exposed to freezing conditions, shut off all the mains supplies and drain the system and appliance, label accordingly. - Show the customer the location of the condensate pipe run in unheated or external areas that my be at risk of freezing during prolonged cold spells. - User recommendation: Arrange an inspection/maintenance contract with an approved heating contractor.
+- ► Complete the Benchmark Gas Boiler Commissioning Checklist. - Set up the appliance controls and show the customer how to operate all the control unit/s for central heating operation. - Also show where in the appliance/controls documentation where this information can be found. - ► Where applicable, instruct the customer on: - how to check the system pressure and re-pressurise if necessary. - location of the keyless filling link and system pressure menu. - the use of the keyless filling link and how to re-pressurise the system. - how to set the TRVs. - how to reset the appliance. - Show the customer where the serial number/appliance information is located, they will need this information if they call in with a problem (Benchmark Commissioning checklist on page 75 contains all relevant appliance information). - Give the customer details of how to contact the installer/ gas emergency numbers. - ▶ Show the customer how to safely isolate the appliance. - Advise the customer where they can find information on the Worcester, Bosch Group website, www.worcester-bosch.co.uk. - Advise the customer that outside temperatures will affect the output of the appliance, especially the DHW. - Ensure that all documentation, is left with the appliance or homeowner. - Appliance documentation. - Controls documentation. - Any other equipment documentation that is connected to the appliance or system. - Appliance not in use - If the appliance is not going to be used immediately and may be exposed to freezing conditions, advise the customer of the precautions necessary to prevent damage to the appliance, system and building. - If the appliance is unused and exposed to freezing conditions, safely isolate all the mains supplies and drain the system and appliance, label accordingly. - Show the customer the location of the condensate pipe run in unheated or external areas that may be at risk of freezing during prolonged cold spells. - ► User recommendation: Arrange an inspection/maintenance contract with an approved heating contractor.

-6.12.3 Appliance/product guarantee
+6.13.3 Appliance/product guarantee